 Rewards

 There are several opportunities for rewarding the winning team.
-To discourage a sense of resentment or hostility between groups, you may want to consider a prize structure with first, second, and third places for example, so that teams who don’t win are still rewarded for their hard work and effort.
-Corporate awards like engraved trophies are a great idea since they are rewarding for the winning team to receive and can be kept in the office as a testament to the effort that was put in.
+To discourage a sense of resentment or hostility between groups, you may want to consider a prize structure with first, second, and third places, for example, so that teams who don’t win are still rewarded for their hard work and effort.
+Corporate awards, such as engraved trophies, are a great idea because they are rewarding for the winning team to receive and can be displayed in the office as a testament to the effort that was put in.
 The corporate awards from Joblot work perfectly as they can be personalised, adding a personal touch to the final trophy your team receive.
-You can also get 1st place, 2nd place and 3rd place trophies if you want to ensure each team that took part feels rewarded.
+You can also receive 1st place, 2nd place, and 3rd place trophies if you want to ensure that each team that took part feels rewarded.

 Benefits for Teams

-When done right, team competitions can have plenty of benefits for each individual member of the team and the team working together as a whole.
-Unlike individual teams that foster resentment, working together in groups is less likely to lead to these detrimental effects in the workplace.
-While competing together, teams will need to build strong relationships with each other, improve their communication skills, and work out what the strengths and weaknesses are of each team member in order to ensure that they delegate the right tasks to the right people in order to be in with a better chance of taking home the prize.
-Holding team competitions will strengthen teams and improve workplace performance overall.
+When done right, team competitions can offer numerous benefits for each team member and the team as a whole.
+Unlike individual teams that foster resentment, working together in groups is less likely to have detrimental effects in the workplace.
+While competing together, teams will need to build strong relationships with each other, improve their communication skills, and identify the strengths and weaknesses of each team member to ensure that they delegate the right tasks to the right people, thereby increasing their chances of taking home the prize.
+Holding team competitions will strengthen teams and enhance overall workplace performance.

-So when comparing team vs individual competitions, it has been shown that Whether you hold team contests regularly or it’s more of a one-off event for your company, there are some great benefits of friendly competition.
+When comparing team versus individual competitions, it has been shown that whether you hold team contests regularly or it’s a one-off event for your company, there are several great benefits to friendly competition.